6 Amazing Benefits of Magnesium During Pregnancy

 To lower the risk of osteoporosis, it is important to consume naturally occurring sources of magnesium - it can be found in green leafy vegetables, whole grains, seeds, and nuts.

-Not only do you need magnesium to stave off illness, prevent inflammation, and support many bodily functions, but also you need to be extremely careful about your magnesium intake as it helps build strong teeth and bones in your baby.
+Not only do you need magnesium to stave off illness, prevent inflammation, and support many bodily functions, but it also helps build strong teeth and bones in your baby.
 Research has proved that magnesium is one of the essential nutrients that every child needs.
 That's primarily because it helps babies to develop strong teeth and bones, as well as a healthy immune system, heart, muscle, and brain.